DiegoLerma/CervicalCancer/README.md

 # Cervical Cancer Risk Prediction API

 This project provides a REST API for predicting the risk of cervical cancer based on patient data.
 The API is built using FastAPI and leverages a Random Forest classifier for the prediction.
+Is based in the project [CervicalCancerAnalysis](https://github.com/lauramann/cervicalCancerAnalysis) from [lauramann](https://github.com/lauramann)

 ## Table of Contents